LamLauChiu/5848cf8a7dd2-tocryp/README.md

 ```

-* Run Deploy sh file
- * It will update the ELB host in webapp
+* Run Deploy sh file will update the ELB host in webapp
  * Do following :
     * Buid docker image
        *  docker build --tag shortenurl:1.0 .